Code-Institute-Submissions/ms1_overuse_injuries/README.md

    <img src="assets/readme_img/navbar_ss.jpg" height="150">

-  * The full responsive navigation bar includes links to the Logo, Home, Common Injries and Feedback page and is identical in each page to allow for easy navigation.
+  * The full responsive navigation bar includes links to the Logo, Home, Common Injuries and Feedback page and is identical in each page to allow for easy navigation.

-  * This navigation bar that transforms as a humberger menu for smaller devices.
+  * This navigation bar that transforms as a hamburger menu for smaller devices.

 * Footer